scientific-python/specs/spec-0007/index.md

    The proposal will do away with that global seeding mechanism, meaning that code that relies on it would, after the deprecation period, go from being seeded to being unseeded.
    To ensure that this does not go unnoticed, libraries that allowed for control of the random state via `numpy.random.seed` should raise a `FutureWarning` if `np.random.seed` has been called.
 (See Code below for an example.)
    In response, users must switch from using `numpy.random.seed` to passing the `rng` argument explicitly to all functions that accept it.

-[^hinsen]: The Hinsen principle states, loosely, that code should, whether executed now or in the future, return the same result, or raise an error.

 ### Code